21 Amazing Weekend Getaways From Charleston

 In addition to being a gateway to Great Smoky Mountains National Park, you’ll also be at the southern end of the famous and scenic Blue Ridge Parkway.

-This area is a great place to try a cottage or cabin rental, but there are also some lovely local hotels and inns.
+For a weekend in Cherokee, maybe try a cottage or cabin rental, but there are also some lovely local hotels and inns.
 Cherokee lodging options include:

-- Stonebrook Lodge: Just minutes from Great Smoky Mountains National Park.
+• Stonebrook Lodge: We enjoyed our stay at Stonebrook Lodge.
+It’s just minutes from Great Smoky Mountains National Park.
 Offers free parking and a continental breakfast.

 Final thoughts on weekend trips from Charleston, South Carolina